-Advisors: Battle, G., Catcings, C., Bailey, S., Furdge, J., Howard, F., Green, G., Shaw, J., Smith, E.
+Advisors: Booker, B., Catchings, C., Furdge, J., Howard, F. Green, G., Shaw, J., Smith, E.

 The Department of Natural Science and Mathematics is dedicated to providing relevant and influential education in the areas of science and mathematics.
-The department, through its curriculum and teaching, attempts to: (1) provide a general appreciation of the relevance of science and mathematics for personal achievement, self-expression and satisfaction and intelligent participation in a diversified society; (2) meet the needs of non-science and non-mathematics majors; (3) provide adequate preparation for science, mathematics and associated majors who plan to continue study in these fields; and (4) assist in meeting the basic science and mathematics needs of the adult community.
+The department, through its curriculum and teaching, attempts to: (1) provide a general appreciation of the relevance of of science and mathematics for personal achievement, self-expression and satisfaction and intelligent participation in a diversified society; (2) meet the needs of non-science and non-mathematics majors; (3) provide adequate preparation for science, mathematics and associate majors who plan to continue study in these fields; and (4) assist in meeting the basic science and mathematics needs of the adult community.